 All units will be individually graded as ‘pass’, ‘merit’ or ‘distinction’.
-To achieve a pass grade for the unit you must meet the assessment criteria set out in the specifications.
+To achieve a certain grade for the unit you must meet the assessment criteria set out in the specification.
 You will be informed of all assessment criteria at the beginning of each new unit via the assignment brief.

 Where next - Further Studies

 The course offers you the opportunity to progress directly into the second or third year of a university programme.
 We have affiliated links with University College Birmingham, University of Brighton and Bucks New University and many learners have also progressed on to London based universities.
 Typical programmes include BSc/BA International Tourism Management and BA Hospitality and Tourism Management.